How to Become a Paralegal

 When applying for a job as a paralegal, send your résumé and any other information the prospective employer requests.
 The paralegal profession is very competitive, so apply to as many jobs as possible and be prepared to have several interviews before landing a job.
-Another thing you might do is to join paralegal association, which may allow you to better network.
+Another thing you might do is to join a paralegal association, which may allow you to better network with others.
 Below are a few you can explore.

 - National Federation of Paralegals Association